alanlhutchison/empirical-JTK_CYCLE-with-asymmetry/README.md

 An application of the method to 16S gut microbiome data can be found in [Leone VA et al. “Effects of diurnal variation of gut microbes and high fat feeding on host circadian clock function and metabolism” Cell Host-Microbe (2015).
 17(5).
 681-689.
 13 May doi:10.1016/j.chom.2015.03.006](http://www.sciencedirect.com/science/article/pii/S1931312815001237)

-## License:
-This code is released with the MIT License.
-See the License.txt file for more information.

 ## Execution